More about: How to Visit the Verona Arena: Guide to Tickets, Prices and Opening Hours

 - Summer: perfect for combining your visit with events such as the Opera Festival, included in many cultural programmes.

-How to get to the Verona Arena?
+How to get to the Arena di Verona?

 - Public transport: several city bus lines stop near the Arena.